-If you love the stationary section of the craft store, but never really seem to fill out those planners and journals, this post is for you!
+If you love the stationary section of the craft store, but never really seem to use a planner, this post is for you!

 Keep it with you

 Although I like to pick a time to plan, I find that keeping my journal with me reminds me to use it.
 Whenever an idea hits or an appointment crops up, I jot it down.
 Then, I just need to review it at the end of the day to fill out the details and set reminders.

 Tailor your planner habit to your personality.
 If you scroll through Instagram or Pinterest, you’ll quickly realize there are so many ways to keep a planner.
 People use stickers, doodles, and charts.